chichiwang/notes/languages/lisp/practical_common_lisp/04/README.md

 "fo\\o"   ; the string containing the characters f, o, \, and o.
 "fo\"o"   ; the string containing the characters f, o, ", and o.
 ```

+### Names
+Names used in Lisp, such as `FORMAT`, `hello-world`, and `*db*` are represented by objects called _sympbols_.
+The _reader_ does not know how a name will be used (whether it's the name of a variable, function, or something else).
+The reader simply reads a sequence of characters and builds an object to represent the name.

+Almost any character can appear in a name, with a few exceptions:
+* Whitespaces cannot appear in names (lists are separated by whitespace).
+* Digits are valid, so long as the name as a whole cannot be interpreted as a number.
+* Names can contain periods, but the reader can't read a name that consists of only periods.
+* 10 characters that serve syntactic purposes cannot appear in names:
+  * Open and close parentheses: `(`, `)`
+  * Double and single quotes: `"`, `'`
+  * Backticks: `` ` ``
+  * Commas: `,`
+  * Colons and semicolons: `:`, `;`
+  * Backslash: `\`
+  * Vertical bar: `|`

+While reading names, the reader converts all unescaped chaacers in a name to their uppercase equivalents.
+The reader reads `foo`, `Foo`, and `FOO` as the same symbol: _FOO_.
+However, `\f\o\o\` and `|foo|` will both be read as _foo_, which is a different object than the symbol _FOO_.
+Standard style is to write code in all lowercase and let the reader change names to uppercase.

+To ensure the same textual name is always read as the same symbol, the reader _interns_ symbols.
+After the reader has read a name and converted it to all uppercase, it looks in a table (called a _package_) for an existing symbol with the same name.
+If a symbol with the same name exists in the package, it returns the symbol already in the table.
+Otherwise it creates a new symbol and adds it to the table.
+In this way, wherever the same name appears in any s-expression, the same object will be used to represent it.

+Certain naming conventions exist distinct to Lisp:
+* Names are lowercase (as in `foo`)
+* Names are hyphenated (as in `hello-world`)
+* Global variables are given names that start and end with `*` (as in `*db*`)
+* Constants are given names that start and end with `+` (as in `+my-const+`)
+* Somtimes, particularly low-level functions are given names that start with `%` or `%%`

 [▲ Return to Sections](#sections)